seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part10-Journal-Entry-Engine.md

 ### Troubleshooting

-**"Cannot find module './post-journal-entry'" or similar in test-post.ts** Confirm both files are in the same folder, src/lib/accounting/, and that post-journal-entry.ts is spelled with hyphens exactly as shown (not underscores or camelCase).
+**"Cannot find module './post-journal-entry'" or similar in test-post.ts** Confirm both files are in the same folder, `src/lib/accounting/`, and that `post-journal-entry.ts` is spelled with hyphens exactly as shown (not underscores or camelCase).

-**Error: "invalid input value for enum journal_source_type"** Check the sourceType value you're passing matches exactly one of the enum's lowercase values (manual, invoice, bill, payment_received, payment_made, opening_balance, bank_transaction, reversal) — a common typo is "Manual" with a capital M, which will fail.
+**Error: "invalid input value for enum journal_source_type"** Check the `sourceType` value you're passing matches exactly one of the enum's lowercase values (`manual`, `invoice`, `bill`, `payment_received`, `payment_made`, `opening_balance`, `bank_transaction`, `reversal`) — a common typo is "Manual" with a capital M, which will fail.

-**Error mentioning "bigint" or numbers being too large/small** The debitCents/creditCents columns use { mode: "number" } which is fine for normal amounts but can lose precision on extremely large numbers (billions of cents).
+**Error mentioning "bigint" or numbers being too large/small** The `debitCents`/`creditCents` columns use `{ mode: "number" }` which is fine for normal amounts but can lose precision on extremely large numbers (billions of cents).
 For this course's scale, this is a non-issue — just be aware it exists if you ever see odd rounding on very large test amounts.

-**The unbalanced test still saved a row instead of throwing** Double-check you actually changed the amount in test-post.ts and saved the file before re-running — a very common mistake is editing but forgetting to save, then re-running the old cached version mentally (Node.js always reads the current file on disk when you run tsx, so this really would mean the edit didn't save).
+**The unbalanced test still saved a row instead of throwing** Double-check you actually changed the amount in `test-post.ts` and saved the file before re-running — a very common mistake is editing but forgetting to save, then re-running the old cached version mentally (Node.js always reads the current file on disk when you run `tsx`, so this really would mean the edit didn't save).

 **"relation journal_entries does not exist" when running the test** Migrations weren't applied.
-Re-run npm run db:migrate and confirm it completes with no errors before trying the test script again.
+Re-run `npm run db:migrate` and confirm it completes with no errors before trying the test script again.

-**Both accounts (checking/equity) come back as undefined in test-post.ts** Confirm MY_ORG_ID matches an org that actually has seeded accounts (Part 9) — and confirm the account codes 1000 and 3000 exist for that org exactly as seeded.
-Query manually in Neon's SQL Editor to double check: SELECT code, name FROM accounts WHERE org_id = 'your-org-id';
+**Both accounts (checking/equity) come back as undefined in test-post.ts** Confirm `MY_ORG_ID` matches an org that actually has seeded accounts (Part 9) — and confirm the account codes `1000` and `3000` exist for that org exactly as seeded.
+Query manually in Neon's SQL Editor to double check: `SELECT code, name FROM accounts WHERE org_id = 'your-org-id';`

----

-Ready for **Part 11: Customers & Vendors** ?
-We're now moving from foundational engine-building into real user-facing features.